Professor Emerita of French Studies

 Until her retirement, Professor Rochat taught French language at all levels, as well as literature and culture from the Middle Ages to contemporary French and Francophone fiction and cinema, with special emphasis on the 19th- and 20th-century French novel, Quebec literature and the development of the short story as a genre.
-She directed the Smith Junior Study Abroad Program in Paris in 2001-02 and 2004-05; and in Geneva in 1989-90, 1994-95 and 2013-14.
-She still offers occasional courses in French language, and provides guidance on French diction to singers.
+She directed the Smith Study Abroad Program in Paris in 2001-02 and 2004-05; and in Geneva in 1989-90, 1994-95 and 2013-14.

 Rochat's scholarly work focuses on poets and writers from France, Switzerland and Quebec.
 Her essays on René Char, Philippe Jaccottet, Gustave Roud, Corinna Bille, Anne Hébert, Hubert Aquin and Monique Proulx have appeared in journals in the United States, Canada and Europe.

-Rochat is also the author of Contrastes, grammaire du français courant (Pearson/Prentice Hall, 2009), a textbook that uses contrasting examples to underline the syntactical differences between French and English.
-The accompanying Workbook for Contrastes (Pearson/Prentice Hall, 2009) is available in an updated online interactive version.
+Rochat is also the author of Contrastes, grammaire du français courant (Pearson/Prentice Hall, 2009), and of its accompanying Workbook for Contrastes (Pearson/Prentice Hall, 2009), also available in an updated online interactive version.